What does the AWMC Journey look like?

 What should I wear?

 Dress comfortably but neatly so as not to distract the judges.
 The focus should be on your performance.
+We will discuss dress code for Regionals before you compete.

 Are props and/or costumes allowed?